fenago/ml-scikit-keras-tensorflow/labs/lab_14.md

 layer)^[17](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch14.html#idm45728454948344)^
 containing 3 residual units that output 64 feature maps, 4 RUs with 128
 maps, 6 RUs with 256 maps, and 3 RUs with 512 maps.
-We will implement this architecture later in this chapter.
+We will implement this architecture later in this lab.

 ResNets deeper than that, such as ResNet-152, use slightly different residual units.
 Instead of two 3 × 3 convolutional layers with, say, 256